onthegocode/Coronavirusamazonbotbuy/README.md

 #### Once you download the zip file of the chrome driver extract it with winrar or any other zip extracter then replace the current chromedriver.exe in the file with your new one, make sure its in the same file as the bot.py script because if it isn't then it won't work, since it won't beable to find the chromedriver.exe which is what opens the browser.

-### When all the steps above are complete all you have to do is go to cmd (might have to run it as admin just right click it and click run as admin) go to file location (You can click file locator go to the file manually and then on the search bar type cmd and then enter and it should bring up cmd) and type python bot.py then enter and thats it :D hope you enjoy!
+### When all the steps above are complete all you have to do is go to cmd (might have to run it as admin just right click it and click run as admin) go to File Explorer (You can click file locator go to the file manually and then on the search bar type cmd and then enter and it should bring up cmd) and type python bot.py then enter and thats it :D hope you enjoy!